Electrolyzed Water Uses:

 Electro-say what now?
-A lot of people haven’t heard of electrolyzed water, which makes sense because most families don’t have the space or budget for industrial-size tanks costing $10,000.
-Electrolyzed water is a pretty simple technology from the industrial space that uses electricity to change the chemical structure of salt, water & vinegar into a cleaner as effective as bleach, but with no harmful chemicals.
+A lot of people haven’t heard of electrolyzed water, which makes sense because most people don’t have the space or budget for industrial-size tanks costing $10,000.
+Electrolyzed water is a pretty simple technology from the industrial space that uses electricity to change the chemical structure of salt, water & vinegar into a cleaner & disinfectant as effective as bleach, but with no harmful chemicals.

 What is electrolyzed water?

 The principle underlying electrolyzed water is the same as in cooking: combining elements under certain conditions creates a new substance that is very different from its component parts.
-(Hats off to baking powder for making our cakes taste better than eggs & flour).
-That’s why ingredients as basic as salt, water & vinegar can be converted into a cleaner with an active ingredient as effective as bleach.
+(Hats off to baking powder for making our cakes taste better than eggs & flour!).
+That’s why ingredients as basic as salt, water & vinegar can be converted into a cleaner & disinfectant as effective as bleach.

 How does the chemistry work?

 When Force of Nature passes an electrical charge through the salt (NaCl) solution, the sodium separates from the chloride.
 Chloride is negatively charged and is attracted to the positive side of the electrical charge where it bonds with oxygen and hydrogen from the water.
 It gets converted from Cl- to HOCl, otherwise known as hypochlorous acid, the active ingredient in Force of Nature.
 Hypochlorous acid is so gentle and effective it’s commonly used in wound healing products.
 The sodium is positive and is thus attracted to the negative charge, where it also bonds with oxygen and hydrogen and is electrochemically converted to sodium hydroxide or NaOH.
-The level of sodium hydroxide is only 0.0000003%.
 The vinegar is the key to getting just the right pH.
 Without the right pH, you could get a solution that is mostly bleach (sodium hypochlorite).
-The reason is that hypochlorous acid is the antimicrobial molecule in bleach.
 When you lower the pH to exactly the right level, the hypochlorite converts to hypochlorous acid.
 It’s the hypochlorous acid that makes the solution so gentle compared to cleaning with bleach.
-And all this chemistry used to only happen in industrial size tanks, until Force of Nature miniaturized this technology into a little countertop appliance.
+And this chemistry used to only happen in industrial size tanks, until Force of Nature miniaturized this technology into a little countertop appliance.

 Here’s a little video that explains the chemistry: